 - The Abu Dhabi and UAE Species and Ecological Processes Workshop was heavily focussed on the aspects needed to ensure long term ecological sustainability of species.
 These areas include key aspects like major feeding, breeding and resting grounds for migratory birds; and areas of particularly high numbers or dense concentrations of keystone species as opposed to just the general distributions of these species.
-For example, all Important Bird Areas were included. - Data on habitat and process requirements for key species (e.g. breeding beaches for turtles and dugong foraging areas) were refined during the species and process workshops.
-This data was supplemented by MaxEnt modelling by H. Al Alqamy (EAD) in order to identify core habitat areas important for long term persistence of these species. - The workshops were also used to identify linkages and connectivity important for species, as well as key remaining contiguous intact habitat (e.g. linkages for dugong between the major marine Protected Areas). - The outputs from the initial conservation assessments (particularly of ecosystem threat status) were processed to identify which were the critical remaining fragments of threatened habitat types.
-The largest, most connected and least impacted fragments for these key habitat types were identified, and these areas were then included as an additional feature in the conservation planning prioritization to ensure that these areas which are likely to be most important for supporting ecological processes are included. - Specific habitat types that are important for ecological processes were targeted which have higher protection targets (e.g. 80% for mangroves, seagrass, corals and saltmarshes). - Hydrological process areas (such as freshwater wadis) were included with higher targets than other terrestrial habitat types.
-In addition, identified key groundwater recharge areas were included.
+For example, all Important Bird Areas were included. - Data on habitat and process requirements for key species (e.g. breeding beaches for turtles and dugong foraging areas) were refined during the Abu Dhabi and UAE Species and Ecological Processes Workshop.
+This data was supplemented by MaxEnt modelling by H. Al Alqamy (EAD) in order to identify core habitat areas important for long term persistence of these species. - The workshop was also used to identify linkages and connectivity important for species, as well as key remaining contiguous intact habitat (e.g. linkages for dugong between the major marine Protected Areas). - The outputs from the initial conservation assessments (particularly of ecosystem threat status) were processed to identify which were the critical remaining fragments of threatened habitat types.
+The largest, most connected and least impacted fragments for these key habitat types were identified, and these areas were then included as an additional feature in the conservation planning prioritization to ensure that these areas which are likely to be most important for supporting ecological processes are included. - The habitat map was developed based on key landscape attributes such as altitude, vegetation, soil and geology combinations.
+Particular effort was invested in producing habitat maps which represented the full range of mountain habitat types.
+The inclusion of these types separately into the conservation planning process, rather than as a generic 'mountain' type, ensured that these highly diverse areas which are important for ecological processes, and contain key ecotones and niche habitats, were fully incorporated.
+In addition, the workshop identified a number of features in the topographically diverse mountain areas, with their strong altitude gradients and their associated importance for climate change adaptation.

-- The most connected and important areas in terms of linkages are deliberately identified in the conservation planning process.
+- Specific habitat types that are important for ecological processes were targeted which have higher protection targets (e.g. 80% for mangroves, seagrass, corals and saltmarshes). - Hydrological process areas (such as freshwater wadis) were included with higher targets than other terrestrial habitat types.
+In addition, identified key groundwater recharge areas were included. - The most connected and important areas in terms of linkages are deliberately identified in the conservation planning process.
 MARXAN was optimized to help design ecologically coherent landscapes, by identifying which areas were best linked into the remainder of the landscape. - The conservation planning process deliberately dealt with marine and terrestrial areas at the same time in the spatial prioritization to ensure that the two were effectively linked.
 It would have been easier to do them separately, but bringing them together ensured key connectivity of coastal habitats.